cocos/cocos-docs/en/asset/bundle.md

 });
 ```

-Then you can bypass the old version files in the cache and redownload the latest version of the Asset Bundle.
+Then bypass the old version files in the cache and redownload the latest version of the Asset Bundle.

 ## Load the resources in the Asset Bundle

 After the Asset Bundle is loaded, the engine returns an instance of `AssetManager.Bundle` class.
-You can load the resources in the Asset Bundle by using `load` method of the instance, which has the same arguments as the `resources.load`, you just need to pass in the path of the resource relative to the Asset Bundle, and the end of the path **must not** contain the file extension.
+Load the resources in the Asset Bundle by using `load` method of the instance, which has the same arguments as the `resources.load`, you just need to pass in the path of the resource relative to the Asset Bundle, and the end of the path **must not** contain the file extension.

 ```typescript
 // Load Prefab